codelation/highrise_endpoint/README.md

     "id": "a123",
     ...
     "highrise_tags": {
-      person: [
+      "person": [
         "Likes T-shirts",
-        "Bought a T-shirt" // I have no idea what these would actually be, I'm just a lowly engineer ;) ]
+        "Bought a T-shirt"
+      ]
     }
   }